-6 Drag the foreground clip to an empty place in the Node Editor, and then press 1 to see it in viewer 1.

-Above the frame, the clip displays its resolution as 1920×1080 .

-Just like single elements brought in from the edit page, elements from the media pool always retain their original resolution.

-To keep the media organized, let's rename the nodes, so the names are more descriptive.

-7 Rename the Media In 1 node to SKY and the media in 2 node to ACTORS.

-With all the media at its highest resolution and our nodes named appropriately, we can begin creating the sky replacement.
+- 6 Drag the foreground clip to an empty place in the Node Editor, and then press 1 to see it in viewer 1. - Above the frame, the clip displays its resolution as 1920×1080 . - Just like single elements brought in from the edit page, elements from the media pool always retain their original resolution. - To keep the media organized, let's rename the nodes so that the names are more descriptive. - 7 Rename the MediaIn1 node to SKY and the MediaIn2 node to ACTORS. - With all the media at its highest resolution and our nodes named appropriately, we can begin creating the sky replacement.

-8 Select the Sky node and from the toolbar and click the Merge tool.

-9 Drag the output of the Actors node into the green foreground of the Merge node.
+8 Drag the output of the ACTORS node onto the output of the SKY node to automatically create a Merge node.

-Viewer 2 now shows a composition that uses the resolution of the larger sky image with a small 1920 \times 1080 HD foreground in the middle.
+Viewer 2 now shows a composition that uses the resolution of the larger sky image with a small 1920×1080 HD foreground in the middle.

 A fundamental concept in Fusion is that the background input of a Merge node determines the resolution of the Merge node's output.
 This is how you can control the resolution when mixing footage of different sizes.
 In our case, the background input is the large sky image, not the full HD resolution of the foreground clip and timeline.
-To correct the resolution of our composite, we need to change the resolution of the sky image to be 1920 x 1080.
+To correct the resolution of our composite, we need to change the resolution of the sky image to be 1920×1080 .
 There are a couple of ways to control the resolution of a composite, but we will use a Background tool.